Python-Test-Engineer/Python-Test-Engineer/README.md

 <span style="color:orange;">Next...</span>

-- DjangoConEurope April 2025: Implementing Agentic AI solutions in Django from scratch - 90 minute workshop.
+- AI Agents in the Data Pipeline - 90 minute workshop.
+Awaiting to be announced.

 <hr>